Data-Adaptive Graph Framelets with Generalized Vanishing Moments for Graph Machine Learning: Introduction

-Graphs are prevalent data format which have a variety of realizations in real life, e.g. social networks, traffic networks, sensor networks, etc. Due to its practical importance, it is desired to have efficient signal processing tools on graphs and this has been an on-going research topic for over a decade \cite{shuman2013emerging,gsp2}.
-Compared with images and sequential data, graphs are more irregular, flexible representations.
-Therefore, classical signal processing methods can not directly be applied on graphs.
-In graph signal processing, a central topic is to develop notions and tools that resemble those on continuous spaces or dicrete 1-D signals, e.g. Fourier and wavelet analyses/transforms.
-Stemmed from the spectral graph theory \cite{chung1997spectral}, the graph Fourier transform (GFT) based on graph Laplacians are by far one of the most fundamental concepts upon which many other tools are developed.
+Graphs are prevalent data formats that have a variety of realizations in real life, e.g., social networks, traffic networks, sensor networks, etc, and the area of graph machine learning including graph signal processing (GSP), node classification, link prediction, and so on, has been one of the most active research areas in the past decade \cite{shuman2013emerging,ortega2018graph, wu2020comprehensive}.
+Given its practical importance, it is desired to have efficient processing tools on graphs.
+Compared with signals, images, and other Euclidean-type data, graph data/signals are more irregular and flexible.
+Therefore, classical signal processing methods cannot be applied directly to such data.
+In graph signal processing, a central topic is to develop notions and tools that resemble those on the continuous spaces or the discrete $d$-dimensional ($d$-D) signals, e.g., the Fourier and wavelet/framelet transforms.
+Stemmed from the spectral graph theory \cite{chung1997spectral}, the graph Fourier transforms (GFTs) based on graph Laplacians are by far one of the most fundamental concepts/tools upon which many other tools are developed.

+Sparsity is one of the key characteristics in achieving efficient and effective signal processing since it implies the capability of representing signals with significantly fewer coefficients.
+A typical way to achieve sparsity in classical $d$-D discrete wavelet/framelet transforms is to construct high-pass filters with high order of vanishing moments \cite[Sec.
+1.2]{han2017framelets}.
+To elaborate, since smooth functions can be approximated by polynomials (using the Taylor expansion), polynomial sequences convolving with a filter with high order of vanishing moments vanish up to a certain order, and thus, the wavelet/framelet (high-pass filter) coefficients of the discrete samples of smooth functions are consequently sparse.
+The theory for classical wavelet/framelet analysis is well-established; see, e.g., \cite{chui1992introduction,daubechies1992ten,han2017framelets,mallat2008wavelet}.
+For more complicated families of signals, wavelets/framelets with more desirable properties than those of the ordinary wavelets, for example, the directionality, are required in order to achieve (optimal) sparsity for the representations of specific families of signals \cite{candes2004new,kutyniok2012introduction,han2015smooth,han2016directional,zhuang2016digital, che2018digital,han2019directional-AML,han2019directional-SIIMS}.